mmillar-bolis/MDunmeris/index.md

 The word "ALMSIVI" is a *portmanteau* of the three individual names of the Tribunal godhead.
 However, the letters themselves are merely a roman rendering of the phonetic pronunciation of the Daedric glyphs, <span style="font-family:Daedric; color:red">ASV</Span>, *ASV*.

-The word itself, literally unpronounceable by Dunmer, comes from [Ehlnofex](https://en.uesp.net/wiki/Lore:Ehlnofex_Languages).
+The word itself, technically unpronounceable, comes from [Ehlnofex](https://en.uesp.net/wiki/Lore:Ehlnofex_Languages).
 The [blended form](http://www.gamesas.com/understanding-the-sermons-t346774.html#p4640584:~:text=is%20ehlnofex%20for) is simply the closest one can come to pronouncing a word in a divine language.
 Spelling each letter case as capital is a form of [reverential capitalization](https://en.wikipedia.org/wiki/Reverential_capitalization), a way of denoting that the word *itself* is holy or a title.

 ###### In Daedric script, holy words are sometimes written in red.
 Specify the color in the span tag like so:
 ```html